 Interested in taking on a commitment to read the whole Bible over three years?
 You will read the New Testament twice and the Old Testament once over the three year cycle.

 Three readings per day are supplied.
 The first is generally a whole chapter, and the second may be too (but longer chapters are split conveniently).
 The third reading is much shorter, and provides verses related to the other readings for the day.
 You may find it easier to do the short reading at lunch time (if you get a lunch break!).
 How you tackle the readings is up to you; the big thing is committing to get them done each day, whenever you choose to do them.

-The following table provides the readings for the current week.
-We’ll update the table weekly, so you’ll just have to keep up!
+The following table provides the readings for three weeks at a time, to cater to those who fall a bit behind and those who can’t wait to see what’s coming next!
+We’ll update the table weekly, so you’ll just have to try to keep up!

 Here it is (put your cursor over the reference and it will appear in a box):

 |We now return for a period of weeks to the reading of the New Testament, where we find our portions in the purple gospel and in the catholic epistles of James and Jude.|

 |64th Week.
 From the Last Passover to the Resurrection.
 Two Catholic Epistles.|

 |Letter of Jude.|

 |S.||Jude 1:1-16||Jude 1:17-25||2 Pet.2:12-19|